jonas-pietzsch/golumbus/README.md

 ## Installation

+You need to have Node.js >= 12 installed which includes NPM.

 1. `npm install -g golumbus` (installs the `gol` command)
 2. Run `gol install` to install the `goto` command in your shell (Bash, Zsh, Fish)